 In this area of the website you can find information about school governors, support staff and some specialist teaching staff too.
 For information on children's class teachers and teaching assistants please see the Classes.

 Kingsmead is the fourth school Catriona has worked at.
-Her first teaching job was at Victoria Road, Northwich after which she went be deputy head of a school with provision for children with BESD where she also worked as acting head for the last two years.
-Following a short stint as deputy head at a large, diverse school in inner-city Manchester, she returned to Northwich in 2004 to take up the headship at Kingsmead where she been since the school's opening in 2004 and is where she qualified as a specialist dyslexia teacher.
+Her first teaching job was at Victoria Road, Northwich after which she went be deputy head of a small school in Wilmslow with provision for children with BESD where she took on the role as acting headteacher for over two years.
+Following a stint as deputy head at a large, diverse school in inner-city Manchester she returned to Northwich in 2004 to take up the headship at Kingsmead, her dream job, where she been since the school's opening in 2004 and where she qualified as a specialist dyslexia teacher.

 Lisa has been with us since 2004 when she joined us as out first Reception teacher.
 She has worked for the Local Authority as a leading subject leader for Mathematics, where she supported Mathematics leaders across Cheshire.
-As deputy head, as well as leading and supporting staff at Kingsmead, Mrs Rutter-Brown was been seconded to a school facing additional challenges.
+As deputy head, as well as leading and supporting staff at Kingsmead, Mrs Rutter-Brown was seconded to a school facing additional challenges.

 In 2016 Lisa's work on behalf of adopted pupils and their families was recognised by Adoption UK and MP Stephen Timpson who wrote to commend our work as an adoption friendly school.
 In 2020 we were recognised by CW&C as an Attachment Friendly school.

 She has two daughters who have both attended Kingsmead Primary, one now at Leftwich High.